alexialechot/SurveyPieChart/README.md

 ### Toggle Option:

 -> in the inspector:
-- On click() called the "TimeOut" public function inside the script
+- On Value Changed (Boolean) called the "TimeOut" public function inside the script
 - Script on the GameObject "Pie"
 - This function reset the options if no ones press enter in the next 60s.